Xooone47/eslint-plugin-dirs/README.md

 # eslint-plugin-dirs

-Eslint Rules for ensuring directory names and file names to be coincident.
+An ESLint plugin that allows users to define naming conventions for directories and files.

 ## Installation